 Freeholder Vernell Wright

-Freeholder Vernell Wright, a native of Camden, South Carolina and a resident of the Vauxhall section of Union Township for more than 50 years, began her first term last year.
+Freeholder Vernell Wright, a native of Camden, South Carolina and a resident of the Vauxhall section of Union Township for more than 50 years, is in the second year of her first term on the Freeholder Board.

 Freeholder Wright earned her BS in Biology from Claflin University in Orangeburg, South Carolina.
 She subsequently received her Master’s Degree in Education and the Behavioral Sciences and Certification in Educational Administration and Supervision from Newark State College, now Kean University, in Union, New Jersey.

 Freeholder Wright’s teaching career began at St. Helena High School in Frogmore, South Carolina in 1955.
 Freeholder Wright also taught at Collegefields, a college-based program for inner city boys assigned by the courts, located at Newark State College.

 In Union, Freeholder Wright began her career as a Title I Teacher at Jefferson School in 1966.
 Over the next thirty-six years she served in various positions in the Union Public Schools System.
 In 2005 she began serving as an adjunct faculty supervisor at Kean University until joining the Freeholder Board in 2012.